eirisocherry/3d-point-depth-projection/README.md

 **'Black is Near'** check it if a black color is near on your depth map, uncheck if it's not.
 **'Far'** the farthest depth point value:
 CSGO (if you use my cfgs): `4096`
+CS2 (if you use my cfgs): not gonna work properly, because cs2 depth is logarithmic (simplelight needs linear depth)
 COD4: `4080`
 EXR Depth: set the same value you set in EXtractoR
 8. Project any objects you want.